codejay12/clothing-similarity-search/README.md

 ## 🎯About The Project
 <p>Project Description:<br>
 <p>The objective of this project is to create a machine learning model and implement it as a Google Cloud function to provide a recommendation system for apparel.
 The solution will take a text string that describes an article of clothing and return a JSON response with a ranked list of links to articles of clothing that are similar on other websites.</p>
-<p>Starting with relevant data such as product descriptions, photos, and customer reviews, a machine-learning learning, learning model is trained.
+<p>Starting with relevant data such as product descriptions, and customer reviews, a machine-learning learning, learning model is trained.
 The model will be trained to recognize the semantic context of the input text and to identify crucial characteristics of clothing items.</p>
 <p>The model will be deployed as a function on the Google Cloud platform when it has been trained.
 The feature will act as an interface for receiving recommendations-related inquiries.
 The function will accept a text string as input that describes a piece of clothing, like "blue denim jeans" or "black leather jacket."</p>
 <p>The deployed machine learning model will be used by the function to process the input text once it receives a request in order to extract the key features and determine the user's intent.
 The model will then employ these qualities to browse databases or explore numerous clothes websites in search of comparable things.<p>
 <p>A JSON result from the function will offer a ranked list of links to the most pertinent and related clothing items.
 Based on the model's confidence in each item's resemblance to the input text, the ranking will be determined.
-The reply could include details like the product's name,  image, price, and a direct link to the store's website.</p>
+The reply is direct link to the store's website.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>